JesusFreke/lalboard/stls/ironfox cluster2/readme.md

 Make sure the magnets are aligned with their siblings in [* Key Shaft.stl].
 The magnets should snap to each other such that no plastic is between the magnets.

-1. Insert 5 magnets into the printed [TopX.stl] plate.
+1. Insert 5 magnets into the printed [Top*.stl] plate.
 Make sure they are properly aligned.
 The four corner magnets must be aligned to their corresponding siblings inserted into the [Cluster.stl] print to snap and hold.
 The center magnet must be aligned with the one inserted into the printed [Shaft.stl].

 1. Clip [Cap Top.stl] to [Cap Mask.stl].
 You may need some force.
 If it doesn't hold, use glue.